Get tips for outsourcing and hiring subcontractors to grow your freelance business and learn how to build strong partner relationships.

 Eight Tips For Hiring Subcontractors

-Over the years, I have done a fair amount of work as a contractor for other WordPress, public relations, marketing, and creative agencies and I have hired specialist subcontractors to assist with my own client projects.
-Experiencing both roles first-hand — the person hiring a subcontractor and the person working as a contractor — helped me learn eight important lessons that have helped me create positive, lucrative relationships.
+Over the years, I have done a fair amount of work as a contractor for other WordPress, public relations, marketing, and creative agencies.
+I have also hired specialist subcontractors to assist with my own client projects.
+Experiencing both roles first-hand — the person hiring a subcontractor and the person working as a contractor — taught me eight important lessons that have led to positive, lucrative client relationships.

 In regards to subcontracting relationships, these lessons can mean the difference between projects that flow smoothly and projects that struggle to get finished.